costarc/MSXPi/README.md

 ==========================
 Major release with support for the new interface v1.1. for this reason, includes big changes to the software and cpld logic.

+- Replaced the EPROM 27C256 by EEPROM AT28C256 (re-writable from MSX-DOS)
 - CPLD Logic logic re-written to save space in the cpld and add features.
 - Implemented support for 17 bits bus transfer - RPi now receives MSX WR_n, Port Address and Data (17 bits total).
 - Fixed bugs in code, and added support for interfaces with or without /wait enabled.
+- Addition of new program AT28C256.COM to write roms to the new EEPROM directly from the MSX-DOS

 MSXPi v1.0 Release Notes
 ========================